andrade-filipe/calculator-app/README.md

 Variable "refresh" it's what the method updates

 ### 2. Display Component
-Component created to GET the mathematical expression from the API and show to the user
+Component created to GET the mathematical expression from the API and show to the user.

 Has 3 methods:
-ngOnInit: to call the getExpression() method in inicialization
+ngOnInit: to call the getExpression() method in inicialization.
-ngOnChanges: to call the getExpression() method when the user clicks in something
+ngOnChanges: to call the getExpression() method when the user clicks in something.
-getExpression: calls the GET http Request from the service that communicates with my API
+getExpression: calls the GET http Request from the service that communicates with my API.

 ### 3.PadComponent
 Component created to map the keyboard of my calculator and send consistent values to the API when the User clicks in any button